-The Securitization Law provides that the restructuring charges are non-bypassable.
-"Non-bypassable" as set forth in the Securitization Law and the Financing Order means that the customer is obligated to pay the restructuring charges (and may not legally avoid payment of such charges) as long as such customer is connected to the T&D System assets and is taking electric delivery service in the Service Area, even if such customer produces its own electricity or purchases electric generation services from a provider of electric generation services other than the owner of the T&D System assets and even if LIPA no longer owns the T&D System assets.
-Thus, the only way customers can avoid restructuring charges is if they are fully cut off from the T&D System assets.
+The securitization law provides that the restructuring charges are non-bypassable.
+"Non-bypassable" as set forth in the securitization law and the financing order means that the customer is obligated to pay the restructuring charges (and may not legally avoid payment of such charges) as long as such customer is connected to the transmission and distribution (T&D) system assets (LIPA's delivery system, which includes transmission and distribution lines and substations) and is taking electric delivery service in the service area, even if such customer produces its own electricity or purchases electric generation services from a provider of electric generation services other than the owner of the T&D system assets and even if LIPA no longer owns the T&D system assets.
+Thus, the only way customers can avoid restructuring charges is if they are fully cut off from the T&D system assets.